And suddenly, with just a few simple marks, we are transported to distant lands.

 EDUCATION

-MA in Fine Art, City & Guilds of London Art School
+2021-2023 Masters in Fine Art, City and Guilds of London Art School (Distinction)

-Post-graduate Diploma in Film & TV Design, Kingston Polytechnic
+1985-86 Post-graduate Diploma in Film and TV Design, Kingston Polytechnic

-Blackpool College of Art & Technology: Pre-BA Foundation Course
+1981-82 Pre-BA Art Foundation Course, Blackpool College of Art & Technology

 COLLECTIONS